jborean93/PSWSMan/docs/en-US/about_PSWSManAuthentication.md

 It can also use DNS SRV records to lookup domain realms.

 The `Devolutions` authentication provider also supports Kerberos authentication out of the box.
-It only support explicit credentials but as it requires no system packages it provides a consitent experience across all platforms.
+It only support explicit credentials but as it requires no system packages it provides a consistent experience across all platforms.
 DevolutionsSspi can retrieve domain configuration through many means, like the `/etc/krb5.config`.
 To specify the `Devolutions` authentication provider to be used pass in the session options `New-PSWSManSessionOption -AuthProvider Devolutions`.
 Alternatively, the `Devolutions` authentication package can be set globally as the default with `Set-PSWSManAuthProvider -AuthProvider Devolutions`.